Brian Peckford: Premier

 Although the fisheries remained vital to the economy of rural Newfoundland, they fell under federal jurisdiction.
 Ottawa determined fish quotas, distributed trawler licenses, and set all other aspects of fisheries policy.
-During the 1982 constitutional negotiations Peckford tried to acquire greater provincial control of the fisheries, but was unable to get enough support from other premiers.
+During the 1980 constitutional negotiations Peckford tried to acquire greater provincial control of the fisheries, but was unable to get enough support from other premiers.
 Peckford argued the province had a historic and moral right to the fisheries and the government did its best to influence federal fisheries policy.
-When the federal Department of Fisheries and Oceans issued licenses to three factory freezer trawlers in 1985, Peckford declared it a "disaster of monumental proportions."
+When the federal Department of Fisheries and Oceans issued licenses to three factory freezer trawlers in 1985, he declared it "a disaster of monumental proportions".
 Overfishing continued to be an issue, and decisions made by Peckford's own administration did not help matters.
 Just three years after he left office cod stocks collapsed and the federal government announced a cod moratorium, which is still in effect in 2012.

 After securing deals with oil companies regarding offshore exploration, he battled with Ottawa over ownership of the oil.
-The Peckford administration had tried to negotiate an agreement with Pierre Trudeau's Liberal government over ownership, but were unsuccessful.
+The Peckford government had tried to negotiate an agreement with Pierre Trudeau's Liberal government over ownership, but were unsuccessful.
 With the two governments unable to come to an agreement the dispute was sent to the Supreme Court of Canada in 1982.
 The Peckford and Trudeau governments were that far apart on their views that Peckford hinted that Newfoundlanders and Labradorians might take a more radical stance, similar to the Quebec separatists, if the courts ruled against them.

 During his heated dispute with the federal government Peckford called an election for April 6, 1982, hoping to regain a mandate to continue his tough stance with Ottawa and renegotiate the Upper Churchill contract with Quebec.
 The Liberals, led by Len Stirling, disagreed with Peckford's aggressive stances and campaigned on a slogan of "Make Work Not War".
 On election night Peckford led his party to victory again, winning 61 percent of the vote and 44 of the 52 seats in the House of Assembly.
 Only eight Liberals were elected and Stirling was defeated in his own riding of Bonavista North.
 During his election victory speech Peckford stated that "I am more convinced than I have any time in the past that Newfoundlanders and Labradorians speak [with] one voice when we all say one day the sun will shine and have-not will be no more", words that went on to become a household phrase in the province.